Captain Cook Memorial Museum: History

 The property was bought in 1729 by the father of Captain John Walker, and became his home and place of business.
 He was also a captain in the merchant marine and developed the family's shipping business.
 He died in 1743, and in his will (Borthwick Institute, York), divided his ships between his sons John and Henry, but left the house to them as tenants in common.
 The brothers allowed their mother to continue to live in the house.
 After the deaths of his mother and brother, John Walker moved into the house by 1755.
 The house remained in the family until the mid 19th century and then was used by turns as a hospital and as a private residence until rescued in 1986 to become the Captain Cook Memorial Museum.

 Cook was introduced in 1746 to Captain John Walker by William Sanderson, the grocer for whom Cook had worked in Staithes, a nearby fishing village.
 Walker took him on as apprentice seaman for a three-year term.
 Cook served Walker first as apprentice, then as seaman and lastly as master's mate until he joined the Royal Navy in 1755.
 He spent most of his time at sea on Walker's colliers, mainly in the coal trade between the Tyne and London but including voyages to the Baltic and Dublin.

-The Whitby historian George Young, ‘Life of Cook’ 1836, stated that during Cook's apprenticeship Walker retained Cook in Whitby on occasion and lodged him in the attic of the house in Grape Lane.
+The Whitby historian George Young, in his ‘Life of Cook’ of 1836, stated that during Cook's apprenticeship Walker retained Cook in Whitby on occasion and lodged him in the attic of the house in Grape Lane.
 There should be no difficulty in accepting this account even though Walker lived elsewhere at the time.
 Apprentices’ indentures of 1735 and 1758 (held in the Museum) show that shipowners tended to avoid obligation to lodge apprentices in their homes, preferring to release them during the winter months to go home to their families in Whitby and the surrounding countryside.
 If an apprentice was retained ashore, he would either be boarded in the town, or anywhere convenient such as the house in Grape Lane where there was space.

 Young also described Cook studying in the attic with the aid of candles provided by Mary Prowd, a family servant.
 Like any ambitious apprentice, Cook would have studied algebra, geometry, trigonometry and navigation, probably with the help of schoolmasters paid for by the ship owners.

 The house was also the scene of Cook's only known visit to the town after 1755.
 This was in the winter of 1771–72.
 Cook was staying in Great Ayton, and ‘took horse’ to visit his old master in Whitby.
 When Cook arrived, the household was lined up to greet him, and told to behave well.
 The elderly housekeeper, Mary Prowd, who had befriended Cook a quarter century before, could not restrain herself.
 Flinging her arms round the great man, she cried "Oh honey James!
 How glad I is to see thee!"